 Auslan is the sign language of the Australian Deaf Community.
 The term Auslan is an acronym of “Australian sign language”.

 The language shares similarities with British & New Zealand Sign Languages and has also been influenced by Irish and American sign languages.
-Its establishment and development can initially be attributed to the Royal Institute for Deaf and Blind Children and the Victorian College for the Deaf in the 1800’s.
+It started and developed at the Royal Institute for Deaf and Blind Children and the Victorian College for the Deaf in the 1800’s.

 The number of people for whom Auslan is their primary or preferred language is difficult to determine.
 A 2006 census showed over 7000 Australians used Auslan.